ygunayer/troubleshooter/README.md

-# Memory Lane
+# Troubleshooter
-Basically a TIL repo that contains a number of small tips and tricks for various topics.
+This is basically a reference book where I explain the reasons behind various issues and provide solutions for them.

 Entries are vaguely categorized under subsections, and each entry has a subsection under its category.
 The said section is titled with a short description of the corresponding problem, and contain the details about the issue, the reason or explanation behind it, and its solution in the section body.